Once depicted as promoting unruly behavior, fraternities and sororities are respected today.

 Need for Ongoing Education

 At BW, students receive information about the dangers of risky behavior through Orientation and Weekend of Welcome sessions, residence hall programming, special event speakers and other initiatives.
-BW's Health and Counseling Services offer opportunities for students to address physical, mental and emotional health issues.
-In addition to counseling, students can receive gynecological and contraceptive services, evaluation and treatment of sexually transmitted diseases, pregnancy testing and guidance, and more.
+BW's Health and Counseling Services offer opportunities for students to address physical, mental and emotional health issues, including gynecological and contraceptive services and more.

-Because sexual activity is an area that often concerns parents, it is important for students to stay informed of the many issues relating to socializing and dating in order to avoid experiencing misconstrued sexual advances, assault/rape, unplanned pregnancies and/or exposure to sexually transmitted diseases.
+It is important for students to stay informed of the many issues relating to socializing and dating in order to avoid misconstrued sexual advances, assault/rape, unplanned pregnancies and/or exposure to sexually transmitted diseases.

 Likewise, students are encouraged to avoid alcohol and drug use, which has been intrinsically linked to higher instances of sexual assaults and rape on campuses, unsafe sex, vandalism, injury, reckless driving, as well as other dangers.